qrst07/cloudmc-standard-kb/en/administration/openid-connect.md

    - Configure CloudMC
    - Submit a **callback URL** to the provider

-Any user with the **Reseller** role, or any other role which has the *AUTHENTICATION* permission, may add an OpenID Connect identity provider.
+Any user with the **Reseller** role, or any other role which has the *Authentication: Manage* permission, may add an OpenID Connect identity provider.

 Navigate to *System* -> *Authentication* to get to the *Authentication* page, where all configured identity providers are listed.